-CCIR expects that, when advice is given, customers receive relevant advice before concluding the contract, taking into account the customer's disclosed circumstances.
+CCIR and CISRO expect that, when advice is given, Customers receive relevant advice before concluding the contract, taking into account the Customer's disclosed circumstances.

-Advice goes beyond the provision of product information and relates specifically to the provision of a personalized recommendation on a product in relation to the disclosed needs of the customer.
+Advice goes beyond the provision of product information and relates specifically to the provision of a personalized recommendation on a product in relation to the disclosed needs of the Customer.

-Insurers and intermediaries are committed to delivery of high quality advice, communicated in a clear and accurate manner that is comprehensible to the customer.
+Insurers and Intermediaries are committed to delivery of high quality advice, communicated in a clear and accurate manner that is comprehensible to the Customer.
 Minimizing the risk of inappropriate sales is a core priority.
-Independent of the distribution model or the medium used, it is made clear to the customer whether advice is provided or not.
+Independent of the distribution model or the medium used, it is made clear to the Customer whether advice is provided or not.

-- Insurers and intermediaries seek the information from their customers that is appropriate for assessing their insurance demands and needs, before giving advice.
-This information may differ depending on the type of product and may, for example, include information on the customer's: - o financial knowledge and experience; - o needs, priorities and circumstances; - ability to afford the product; and - risk profile. - The basis on which a recommendation is made is explained and documented, particularly in the case of complex products and products with an investment element.
-Where advice is provided, this is communicated to the customer in written format, on paper or in a durable and accessible medium, and a record kept in a "client file". - Insurers and intermediaries review the "client files" of those under their responsibility to exercise control after the fact on the quality of the advice given, take any necessary remedial measures with respect to the delivery of advice and, if applicable, are in a position to examine fairly any complaints submitted to them. - In cases where advice is not required by law but would normally be expected and may be waived by the customer, the insurer or intermediary retains an acknowledgment by the customer to this effect.

-- In order to ensure the delivery of quality advice, insurers and intermediaries establish continuous training programs that allow the persons giving advice to maintain an appropriate level of knowledge about : - o their industry segment; - the characteristics and risks of the products and services and their related documentation; and - o the applicable legal and regulatory requirements.
+- Before giving advice, appropriate information should be sought from Customers for assessing their insurance demands and needs.
+This information may differ depending on the type and the complexity of product and may, for example, include information on the Customer's: - financial knowledge and experience; - o needs, priorities and circumstances; - o ability to afford the product; and - o risk profile. - The basis on which a recommendation is made is explained and documented, particularly in the case of complex products and products with an investment element.
+Where advice is provided, this is communicated to the Customer in written format, on paper or in a durable and accessible medium, and a record kept in a "client file". - Insurers and Distribution Firms review the "client files" of those under their responsibility to exercise control after the fact on the quality of the advice given, take any necessary remedial measures with respect to the delivery of advice and, if applicable, are in a position to examine fairly any complaints submitted to them. - In cases where advice is not required by law but would normally be expected and may be waived by the Customer, the Insurer or Intermediary retains an acknowledgment by the Customer to this effect. - In order to ensure the delivery of quality advice, Insurers and Distribution Firms establish ongoing training programs that allow the persons giving advice to maintain an appropriate level of knowledge about: - their industry segment; - the characteristics and risks of the products and services and their related documentation; and - o the applicable legal and regulatory requirements.